Cryental/LeonaFXL-Free/README.md

 The server will return status code of string type.
 So you can use switch method to control your program.

-Warning: Your values can change or dump via Cheat Engine or Ollydbg in memory always, so if want to safe from crack, please use SecureString to set values in your client-side.
+Warning: Your values can change or dump through Cheat Engine or Ollydbg in memory always, so if want to safe from crack, please use SecureString to set values in your client-side.

+This version is free to use version of LeonaFX Licensing.
+We can offer the premium version, which including:

+- User Management System (Login, Register, Email and SMS Verification)
+- Automatic Ban
+- Region Lock to Limit API Calls from Specific Countries
+- Powerful Licensing System (Verify, Activate License with Specific Region Lock and Detailed Subscription Settings)
+- Steam ID & Hardware Unique ID Lock Supported
+- Product Management System (Version Management, Real-Time Update and AES256 Protection)
+- Maximum Code Optimization
+- World-Fast API Hosting Service

+If you interested, please create a issue here.